KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

 Find Action
 -----------

+.. .. versionadded:: 22.04

-This is a new feature since version 22.04.
-It allows you to search for any command or action available.
+This feature allows you to search for any command or action available.
 Simply enter the search and then select the command or action you want to execute.
 Kdenlive uses fuzzy search or look-ahead search, so that every character you type changes the search result on the fly.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_find_action.webp
    :align: left